Retrieval Augmented Generation (RAG) Examples & Best Practices

 In short, the retrieval augmented generation (RAG) system ensures that the generated content is both relevant and accurate, by leveraging a combination of retrieval from a specific knowledge base and generation capabilities using advanced AI models.

-The benefits of RAG
+The benefits of RAG systems

 1. Interaction: With a RAG system you can delve deeply and easily through your company´s Know-How.
 Are you ready to chat with your own corporate knowledge data?